Hands on

 The HACCP plan has been a legal requirement in the food industry for many years.
 In addition, auto-control guides and GFSI standards reinforce the food safety system.
 But despite all these systems, food safety problems continue to crop up regularly at production sites.
 Increasingly, house strains, also known as persistent strains, are being discovered.
 These strains are difficult to get rid of, and must be monitored with care and expertise.
 Advanced analytical techniques such as whole genome sequencing (WGS) can be used to further examine the DNA of pathogens.
 Through this technique, foodborne outbreaks can increasingly be linked to farms, but this presents an additional challenge for the food industry....

 To mitigate the current issues regarding domestic strains, the Federal Agency for Food Safety (FASFC) has developed a guide in collaboration with FEVIA, UGent and ILVO.
-This additional module GM 4 environmental pathogens is a mandatory addition to the already existing auto-control guides, and will be co-audited during the audit starting March 10, 2025.
+This additional module GM 4 environmental pathogens is a mandatory addition to the already existing auto-control guides and will be co-audited during the audit starting March 7, 2025.
 Time for implementation.

 Better prevention than cure

-The guide describes additional requirements that not only focus on compliance with microbiological criteria in the final product, but now also address the production environment.
-In addition, the guide provides clarification in drawing up a well-supported environmental monitoring plan and improving food safety in the company.
+The guide describes requirements that not only focus on compliance with microbiological criteria in the final product, but now also address the production environment.
+In addition, the guide provides clarification on how to improve microbiological control in a food company.
+To do so, the FASFC suggests implementing a combination of preventive measures and environmental monitoring.

-• Preventive measures focusing on good hygiene and production practices to prevent cross-contamination from the production environment to the foodstuff.
+The preventive measures focus on good hygiene and production practices and basic condition programs to prevent cross-contamination from the production environment to the foodstuff.
+To facilitate the implementation of these preventive measures, some guidelines are also shared such as:

-In addition to a procedure, the guide also calls for a risk-based plan to be implemented in the quality system.
-It also imposes additional requirements regarding the basic condition program with the goal of improving food safety.
+In addition to an elaborated procedure, the GM4 module also requires a risk-based plan to be implemented in the quality system.
+This requires additional requirements regarding the basic prerequisite program with the goal of improving food safety.

 Questions or need support?